itamarshubin/shabbas-manager/README.md

 ﻿# whatsapp-shabbat

-this code looks like shit, so feel free to pr me
+I know this code isn't looking great, so feel free to pr me

 how to use: